ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ![I2C Script Output](../../images/PXIe-148X-I2C-Script-Output.PNG)

+> **FlexRIO Driver version 24Q1 Update** - The SerDes Configuration Script Utility was updated to run as a TCP server with the host LabVIEW code operating as a TCP client to send commands for running SerDes configuration scripts.
+The update improves configuration script execution time when running more than one script, but also requires removal of the script output parameter in the Run Configuration Script VI.
+Troubleshooting is now done by running the stand-alone SerDes Configuration Script Example.
+See the [SerDes Configuration Script Tutorial](../../tutorials/gettingstartedexample/gse-serdes-config-script.md) for details.

 ### How to debug FIFO overflow errors (-52012)
 The Getting Started Examples use many FIFOs to pass data and metadata between the Host and the FPGA.
 While many of these FIFOs are small or transmit small amounts of data, any of them can fail as you approach your total system bandwidth limitations.
-Below are the FIFOs you can find the in the Acqusition, Tap, and Generation examples and links to other debugging steps to take when encountering these errors.
+Below are the FIFOs you can find the in the Acquisition, Tap, and Generation examples and links to other debugging steps to take when encountering these errors.

 -  Acquisition/ TAP FIFOs
     - LLP Packets FIFO - There is one of these FIFOs per serial channel.
 These can overflow if the FIFO sending data from the FPGA to the host does not have any space in it.
 This can happen when we do not write LLP packets to disk on the host side fast enough and make space in the FIFO for incoming data.
 For a more detailed explanation refer to [How to debug Acquisition FIFO overflow](#how-to-debug-acquisition-fifo-overflow).